Azakhel Payan: Etymology

 The word Azakhel Payan is a linguistic compound consisting of three words.
 Aza is probably the name of its founder.
 The word khel might be derived from the Avestan word khuail, meaning "uncountable" or "over-populated".
 Khel is a cognate of the Persian word kheleh, meaning "lots" or "too much".

 By convention, the word khel is placed after the name of a common ancestor or leader when naming a village.
 Khel is usually part of a single village's name, but it may also be used for a larger settlement.
 The last part of the village's name, Payan, means "lower" in Persian or Urdu.

 According to one theory, the name Aza Khel was given to the village by its founder.
 The founder may have been Raza Khan.
 Raza Khan, also spelled Aza Khan, is considered a legendary Afghan warrior.
 Raza Khan had seven brothers, one of whom was Zarif Khan.
 One mohalla (subdivision) of the village, Zarifkhel, may take its name from Zarif Khan.

 Azakhel Payan might not take its name from a founder or legendary hero.
 Instead, the name Aza Khel may derive from Za Khel, a town in Kondoz, Afghanistan.

 Geography

 Azakhel Payan is bordered by the Cherat Mountains to the south and the Kabil River to the north.
-The distance between Kabil River and the Grand Trunk Road is about 2-3 km.
+The distance between Kabul River and the Grand Trunk Road is about 2-3 km.
 The village of Azakhel Bala lies just west of Azakhel Payan, and the town of Pir Piai is just east.